What is a Fitness Trainer or Aerobics Instructor?

 |District of Columbia||$56,670|

-What Tools do Fitness Trainers and Aerobics Instructors Use?
+Tools & Technologies Used by Fitness Trainers and Aerobics Instructors

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Fitness Trainers and Aerobics Instructors: